MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-with-managed-identities.md

 for user-assigned managed identities, attach `;managed_identity=[managed-identity-object-id]` to the end of the connection string:
 `https://StorageAccountName.blob.core.windows.net/Container;managed_identity=[/managedIdentityObjectId]`

-for system-assigned managed identities, one could choose to use the shortcut `system` instead:
+for system-assigned managed identities, one could choose to use the reserved word `system` instead:

 `https://StorageAccountName.blob.core.windows.net/Container[/BlobName];managed_identity=system`